 - The shares of your operating company must have the value that you are taking out.
 It doesn’t need to be strictly in cash or investments but could be represented by goodwill in your practice.

-- You will need to have access to cash to pay the full capital gains tax (approximately 25%) on the gain you want to trigger by April 30 of the year following the transaction.
+- You will need to have access to enough cash to pay the capital gain liability (approximately 25% of the withdrawal amount) within 12 months of implementing the strategy.

-The first step is to contact a Financial Planning Advisor with CDSPI Advisory Services Inc. to determine if this strategy is right for you.
+The first step is to contact an Investment Planning Advisor from CDSPI Advisory Services Inc. to determine if this strategy is right for you.
 An advisor can put you in touch with the right professionals to help you save considerable tax on a withdrawal of funds.

 Looking for other ways to save on tax?
 Read our Six Tips for Tax Savvy Dentists.